Storms are as unpredictable as, well, the weather. Driving safely is our best defence.

 Keep both hands on the wheel

 Steering the car in strong winds can be tricky, so it’s important that you’ve got as much control over the car as possible.
-You should always drive with both hands firmly on the wheel, but especially during a storm, keep a firm grip so you’ve got the car under control.
+You should always be driving safely with both hands firmly on the wheel, but especially during a storm, keep a firm grip so you’ve got the car under control.

 Test your brakes after going through water